-This is an open-label, nonrandomized, Phase 1/2 study to determine the safety and tolerability, define the MTD or PAD, and to assess the preliminary efficacy of NC762 in subjects with advanced or metastatic solid tumors.
-Subjects will receive NC762 on Day 1 of each cycle.
+This is an open-label, nonrandomized, Phase 1/2 study to determine the safety and tolerability, define the MTD or PAD, and to assess the preliminary efficacy of NC410 in subjects with advanced or metastatic solid tumors.
+Subjects will receive NC410 on Day 1 of each cycle.
 Phase 1 of the study will begin with 14-day cycles; however, alternate dose administration schedules may also be explored depending on PK, pharmacodynamic (PD), biomarker, safety results, and feedback from investigators.
 The study will be conducted in 2 parts:

-- Phase 1 - Dose Escalation and Safety Expansion will determine the PAD, defined as a dose that provides a maximal biologic effect, such as an increase in biomarkers of immune activation or reduction of markers associated with immunosuppression, and/or the MTD of NC762, including defining the optimal dose administration schedule and the maximum number of tolerated doses (MNTD). - Phase 2 - Dose Expansion will evaluate the recommended dose and administration schedule determined in Phase 1 in subjects with non-small cell lung (NSCLC) (squamous cell), hepatocellular carcinoma (HCC), HER2+ breast, and ovarian cancer.
+- Phase 1 - Dose Escalation and Safety Expansion will determine the PAD, defined as a dose that provides a maximal biologic effect, such as an increase in biomarkers of immune activation or reduction of markers associated with immunosuppression, and/or the MTD of NC410, including defining the optimal dose administration schedule and the maximum number of tolerated doses (MNTD). - Phase 2 - Dose Expansion will evaluate the recommended dose and administration schedule determined in Phase 1 in subjects with Head and Neck squamous cell carcinoma, non-small cell lung cancer (NSCLC) (adenocarcinoma), Colo-rectal carcinoma (CRC), gastric, and cervical cancers.
 These proposed indications may change based on emerging data.